privacy-scaling-explorations/zkevm-docs/README.md

-# AppliedZKP's zkEVM Documentation
+# zkEVM (Community Edition) Documentation

-This is the documentation of the AppliedZKP's team design of the zkEVM.
+This is the documentation of the design and specification of the zkEVM community edition.

 This documentation is written in markdown and organized into an [mdbook](https://github.com/rust-lang/mdBook) which can be [viewed